-Google Voice application arrives for Android and BlackBerry platformAaron Baker - Editor-in-Chief
+Google Voice application arrives for Android and BlackBerry platformAaron Baker - Director, Content and Partnerships

 Google is moving and shaking these days - and the latest tool from the camp is an official Google Voice application, available for BlackBerry and Android users.
 Through the application, users can dial out using their Google Voice phone number and can view voicemail transcripts, all without the hassle of going online.
 No word as to when SMS integration will take place, but the fact that I can dial out using my Google Voice number is fantastic news.